codeactual/foxtrap/README.md

 # foxtrap

-foxtrap imports s Firefox bookmark backup and downloads all pages for full-text indexing.
+foxtrap imports Firefox bookmark backup files and downloads all pages for full-text indexing of titles, URIs, tags, and body text.

 ## Usage